 After signing up for Zoho Mail, you’ll get 5 GB for email storage and a separate 5 GB for document storage, which you can access using the Zoho Online Office Apps.
 If you need more space, you’ll have to shell out for a premium subscription.

 Yahoo!
 Mail was one of the big three email services back in the day, and while it’s still in use by a lot of people, it has certainly fallen by the wayside in recent years.
 Interestingly enough, its current interface design is as close as you’ll get to Gmail’s classic interface.

 Personally, I really like Yahoo!
 Mail.
 It’s simple and straightforward, but not so minimal that it feels outdated or lacking.
 Its feature set is admittedly a bit basic, but for a Web-based email service, it’s not bad at all.

 And with a 1 TB storage capacity, Yahoo!
 Mail is basically offering unlimited storage.
 Attachments are limited to 25 MB in size, which means that even the wildest email user would have trouble filling up that much space in one lifetime.

 If security and privacy are the things you care about most in an email service, then ProtonMail is the one for you.
-Created by a CERN researcher and his research team of Harvard and MIT students, ProtonMail is the most private email service that you can get for free.
+Created by a CERN researcher and his research team of Harvard and MIT students, ProtonMail is the one of the best free encrypted email providers online.